Asylum seeker released from prison in error seen in London area, police say

 He was wrongly categorised as a prisoner due to be released on licence and handed a £76 discharge grant, the Telegraph reported.

-Responsibility for the manhunt has been handed over to the Metropolitan Police after it was confirmed that Kebatu was last seen getting off a train at Stratford in east London at around 13:10pm on Friday.
+Responsibility for the manhunt has been handed over to the Metropolitan Police after it was confirmed that Kebatu was last seen getting off a train at Stratford in east London at about 1.10pm on Friday.

 Following his release, a delivery driver described seeing Kebatu return to HMP Chelmsford in a “very confused” state “four or five times”, only to be turned away by prison staff and directed to the railway station.